Forbes, New South Wales: Education

 Forbes Shire has four public primary schools: Forbes Primary School, Forbes North Primary School, Corinella Public School and Bedgerebong Public School.
 There is one Catholic primary school, St Laurence's Primary School.

 Forbes High School, a public school, is located to the north of town.

 Red Bend Catholic College at Forbes is a co-educational secondary school, with the school located at the site of the former Marist Brothers' College, on the banks of the Lachlan River.

 Local tertiary institutions are the Forbes College of Technical and Further Education (TAFE) and the Forbes Conservatorium.

 Sport

 The Forbes Camel Races have been held annually since 2001 on Good Friday at the Forbes Racecourse.

 Climate

-Forbes lies in the transitional zones of the semi-arid climate (BSh) and humid subtropical climates (Cfa), with relatively large temperature variation between seasons, and moderate rainfall spread evenly throughout the year.
-Extreme temperatures have ranged from 47.8 C on 11 Jan 1882, to -5.6 C on both 11 Jul 1958 and 15 Jun 1959; the warmest minimum was 32.2 C on 24 Jan 1896; and the coolest maximum, 3.3 C on 27 Jun 1904.
+Forbes lies in the transitional zones of the cold semi-arid climate (BSk) and humid subtropical climates (Cfa), with a large temperature variation between seasons, and moderate rainfall spread evenly throughout the year.
+Extreme temperatures have ranged from 47.8 C on 11 January 1882, to -5.6 C on both 11 July 1958 and 15 June 1959; the warmest minimum was 32.2 C on 24 January 1896; and the coolest maximum, 3.3 C on 27 June 1904.

-Notwithstanding its northerly latitude and low elevation of just 240 m, snow has been known to fall on a few occasions—one of which saw a daily snowfall total of 9 in on 05 Jul 1900.
-It features 133.2 clear days annually.
+Notwithstanding its northerly latitude and low elevation of just 240 m, snow has been known to fall on a few occasions—one of which saw a daily snowfall total of 9 in on 5 July 1900.
+It is considerably sunny with 133.2 clear days annually.